 As we get closer and closer to the New Year, it’s about time we start looking at the year behind us.
 (Don’t worry, we’ll get to the part where we tell you how to organize your tax documents soon enough.)

 Of course, we’re not talking about your resolutions or whether you watched too much TV!
 We may be serious tennis fans, and we could talk about the San Francisco 49ers all day long.
-But we’re a tax representation firm, and we know we’re better suited for giving you tips on filing your taxes than we are about starting a vegan diet.
+But we’re a tax representation firm.
+We know we’re better suited for giving you tips on filing your taxes than we are about starting a vegan diet.

 With that in mind, we think it’s time we talk about your tax records.

-The end of the year is the perfect time to start collecting your files and getting them ready for the New Year, because that’s when you’ll start receiving tax documents from your employer, your stockbroker, and basically everyone else in your financial life!
+The end of the year is the perfect time to start collecting your files and getting them ready for the New Year.
+That’s when you’ll start receiving tax documents from your employer, your stockbroker, and basically everyone else in your financial life!